 Where to Find the Best Cocktails in Quito

 Art comes in many forms, but I hadn’t considered one of those forms in a cocktail.
 And I certainly hadn’t expected to find an accomplished mixology artist in Quito Ecuador.
-But sometimes the best experiences are when you least expect it.
+But sometimes the best experiences are when you least expect them.
 After a long day of touring around Quito, I sat down for a cocktail […]

 Going to Ecuador – Why You Shouldn’t Skip Old Town Quito and Casa Gangotena